Lunatic-Labs/pointless-project/README.md

 ## Future Puzzle Ideas

+### Hex Puzzle
+- Comes after the color puzzle
+- Uses the previous color hex value
+- Hex math?

 ### TODO Map Puzzle
 - https://www.lipscomb.edu/sites/default/files/2021-11/UMAR-21-030%20-%20Campus%20Map%20-%20FINAL.pdf
+- Single QR code
+- Randomly mess it up and have the user fix it

 ### Color Puzzle
 - Change the answer so it does not have to be concatenated
 - Randomly select 1 index from each of the colors
 - Answer is the sum of the two

-### QR Puzzle
-- Single QR code
-- Randomly mess it up and have the user fix it

 ### Maze Puzzle
 - PPM Generation